 Project portfolio management is particularly important for IT.
-It’s not unusual for several hundreds of projects to be handled in one year.
+It is not unusual for several hundreds of projects to be handled in one year.
 This requires a clear strategy, and the projects must be prioritized accordingly.

 Benefit: The most important criteria for project portfolio management are:

 Goal: Ensure that you receive a prioritized list of the projects and that most of the resources are allocated to the key projects.
 There are various approaches and tools for handling this.
-Please also consult the article “7 Steps toward Optimal Project Portfolio Management”.
+Please also consult the article outlining 7 steps to project portfolio management.